Tiger trade and captive breeding farms

 David Shepherd Wildlife Foundation’s (DSWF) position on the trade of tiger parts and captive breeding farms.

-In the last 100 years, tigers have lost 96% of their historical range with population numbers estimated at fewer than 3,800 still remaining in the wild.
+In the last 100 years, tigers have lost 96% of their historical range with only around 4,000 remaining in the wild.
 The increasing demand for tiger skins and derivatives has pushed this iconic species to the brink of extinction.

-The staggering growth of human populations throughout tiger range states has exacerbated the crisis.
-Captive breeding farms, whose tiger populations now surpass their wild counterparts, have been established to try and satisfy the growing demand.
+The growth of human populations and competition for land use throughout prime tiger habitat has exacerbated the crisis.
+Captive breeding farms, with numbers of animals surpassing their wild counterparts, have been established to try and satisfy the growing demand.

-However, the creation of these farms has failed to alleviate poaching pressures and merely encouraged demand for wild poached tiger parts as a premium product.
-As a result of increased availability and access to tiger parts and derivatives, a new consumer market has formed and further stimulated demand.
+However, the creation of these farms has failed to alleviate poaching pressures and merely encourages demand for wild poached tiger parts as a premium product.
+With increased availability and access to tiger parts and derivatives, a new consumer market has formed and further stimulated demand.

-As a result, DSWF actively campaigns and works to support:
+As a result, DSWF actively campaigns for and works to support:

 • A total ban on the international trade in tiger parts and derivatives